ITR Filing Deadline Missed?

 • No Specific Deadline: Unlike Advance Tax, which has specific payment deadlines throughout the year, Self-Assessment Tax is calculated at the end of the financial year.
 There is no fixed date associated with SAT payments.
 However, it is crucial to understand that taxpayers must settle their SAT before filing their income tax returns to avoid incurring interest on the outstanding tax amount.

 • Importance of SAT: Self-Assessment Tax plays a vital role in ensuring that taxpayers meet their full tax liability for the financial year.
 It bridges the gap between the total tax due and the tax already paid through TDS and Advance Tax.
-Filing SAT and paying the outstanding tax amount is a legal requirement, and non-compliance may result in penalties and interest charges.
+Filing the SAT and paying the outstanding tax amount is a legal requirement, and non-compliance may result in penalties and interest charges.

 • Completing the Tax Cycle: SAT is an essential step in the overall income tax cycle.
 After computing their tax liability, taxpayers should account for any additional tax they owe, which could be the result of omitted income, unexpected gains, or TDS discrepancies.
 By fulfilling this obligation, taxpayers can complete the income tax process accurately.